imvetri/ui-editor/README.md

 # UI editor

 UI editor is a Rapid Component Library Builder.
-Concept of UI has been in existence for nearly 40 years still it hasn't changed, but concepts to build keeps changing.
+Concept of UI has been in existence for nearly 40 years still it hasn't changed, but concepts to build it - **keeps on changing**.

 Web browsers like IE, chrome, firefox, and safari had their race decades back and now Web frameworks like ReactJS, Angular, Vue, svelte and nextJS etc...